TylerTemp/SaintsField/README.md

 This only works for decorator draws above or below the field.
 The above drawer will not grouped with below drawer, and vice versa.

 `""` means no group.

-## Known Issues ##

-~~Because it handle the label drawing process seperated from the actual field drawing, the label is not using Unity's default label.
-Which lead to the problem:~~

-1.  ~~Dragging label to change value for int/float field is not very smooth~~ (FIXED)
-2.  ~~Click a label will not focus the field~~ (FIXED)

-~~Note: These issue only affect the fields that uses this project's feature.
-It won't affect other fields, even it's on the same script.
-It should be safe enough to use it together with your other inspector enhancement~~